 On this page you will find details of our previous events from 2020.
-During this time we operated under the title of Queer History Warwick and later in the year developed into queer/disrupt.
+During this time we operated under the title of Queer History Warwick and in June we relaunched ourselves as queer/disrupt.

 Reading Images: Queer Re/presentation and Identity

 In collaboration with the Student Union and the Institute for Advanced Teaching and Learning (IATL).

 Hannah Ayres is a fourth year PhD student and co-founder of queer/disrupt.
 She led the 'Reading Images' session in which participants were asked to look at photographs of 'queer' objects/spaces/texts from museums and reflect on whether they could personally connect to any of these re/presentations.
 These images were then used as jumping off points to reflect on queer re/presentation in museums and how history can gain new relevance for people's everyday lives.